Tactical allocation takeaways

 Fixed Income.
 Investment grade fixed income appears to be priced for a scenario that anticipates a Federal Reserve that will eventually lower interest rates down to the 2.5-3.0% range.
 Not only is the path longer than initially anticipated, but there also remains a decent risk that inflation could stay stickier and perhaps growth more robust via the combination of more fiscal stimulus and ongoing tariff impacts.
 In our thinking, current yields are likely to be a pretty good indicator of what returns will look like for the year ahead.
 On the high yield front, we are mindful that spreads are relatively tight, indicating investors’ comfort with the underlying risks.
 The compensation is below normal and therefore there is a risk should we see any negative turn in the economy.

-Please reach out to your client advisor or contact us here for the full Tactical Allocation Viewpoints report, which includes detail on Pathstone’s current recommended allocations by asset class and sub-class.
+This is a summary of our full Tactical Allocation Viewpoints report, which includes detail on Pathstone’s current recommended allocations by asset class and sub-class.